Xilinx/Embedded-Design-Tutorials/docs/Design_Tutorials/MPSoC_Graphic_Subsystem/README.md

 ### Enable GPU Libraries and Other Packages in RootFS

- In this section, you will use the PetaLinux rootfs configuration wizard to add the Mali GPU libraries.
+ In this section, you will use the PetaLinux RootFS configuration wizard to add the Mali GPU libraries.
 PetaLinux is shipped with Mali GPU libraries and device drivers for the Mali GPU.
 By default, the Mali driver is enabled in the kernel tree, but Mali user libraries need to